rberrill/printed-racers/README.md

 This project is licensed under the Creative Commons Attribution 4.0 International License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

-- Thanks to anyone whose code was used
-- Inspiration
-- etc.
+- Thanks in particular [Daniel Noree](https://danielnoree.com/the-openrc-f1-build-guide/) and his amazing Open F1 RC car, and the community around it, they have inspired me to work on this project